psilons/math-geometry/README.md

 Here are commonly used packages.
 Like in Python or R, it requires > 100 libs to get to the fluent level for practical purpose.
+- mathtools (amsmath is not needed anymore)
-- amsmath, amsfonts, amssymb, mathtools
+- amsfonts, amssymb
+- tikz (xcolor is loaded too)
-- pgf/tikz/tkz-euclide, pgfplots
+- pgf/tkz-euclide, pgfplots
 - geometry
-- xcolor
+- xcolor (color is not needed anymore)
 - booktabs
 - fancyhdr
 - quotchap, for chapter headers
 - hyperref
 - kbordermatrix
 - subfigure
-- graphicx
+- graphicx (graphics is not needed anymore)
 - enumitem
 - subfiles
 - microtype